PensionMath

 What is the 25-years-any-age provision for Plan A?

-Plan A members with 25 years of service can retire at any age at or above 55 with a full unreduced benefit.
-No age minimum beyond 55.
+Plan A members with 25 years of service can retire at any age with a full unreduced benefit.
+No minimum age requirement.
 On a $65,000 FAS with 25 years, that's $48,750 per year ($4,063/month) starting potentially in your late 40s or early 50s.
 Plan B removed this provision for post-2013 hires.

 Do New Mexico PERA members receive Social Security?